"GUIDE TO BUYING REO PROPERTIES"

 Hints on getting the best deal!
 My best hint is ask your buyer rep for DOM (days on market).
 If the property has been on the market for longer than 90 days, you are more likely to get a discounted offer accepted.
 Find out if there are other offers being considered.
 Timing of offer is critical.
 Are the other offers Cash or with financing?
 Ask what concessions if any are being offered.
 The banks motivation is to sell the property with as little hassle as possible.
 Making your offer simple, with few or no concessions will make your offer more attractive.
 Make sure you are fully approved by your lender.
 Make sure your lender can finance the property, i.e. is the home habital ASIS?
 If not you may not be able to get a loan.
 If the roof insurable?
 If not you may have to install a new roof after closing to get the roof insured.
 Are you financially able to repair the home to a habital conditon?
 Remember home inspectors cannot see inside the walls, or under the ground, and you may find other problems after closing.
 In any case, at closing, all buyers are buying ASIS with all faults.

-Submitting an Offer – REO (Real Estate Owned) Departments & Asset Managers require that any offer submitted be on their “Offer Worksheet” or the Online equivalent.
+Submitting an Offer – REO (Real Estate Owned) Departments & Asset Managers require that any offer submitted be on their “Offer Worksheet” or the Online equivalent, or online auction websites.
 This is aimed at simplifying the process for the Asset Manager, who will more often than not, have a large number of assets under management and often in multiple States with vastly different forms.
 These worksheet will have the “basics” only.
 Price, Terms, Concessions, Closing dates.
-Upon acceptance of the offer all documents are sent by mail to the Seller/Asset Manager.*** NO: Promissory Notes, or Offers Contingent upon the sale of another property.
+Upon acceptance of the offer all documents are sent by mail to the Seller/Asset Manager.** NO: Promissory Notes, or Offers Contingent upon the sale of another property.
 “Cash” offers MUST be accompanied by Proof of Funds.
 All offers w/Loans MUST have a letter of approval from your lender to be submitted.***

 How long before we (Agent & Client) hear back?
 Timing varies depending on the Institution, the time of month (month’s end taking longer), and the Asset managers file load.
 Often the Institutional Seller is in a different time zone which creates delays in response times.
 Additionally, the more complex the offer, conditions, etc. the more likely that approvals or responses have to come from “management”, again delaying response times.
 As the Listing Agent, I am waiting too and I WILL FORWARD THE INFORMATION AS SOON AS IT BECOMES AVAILABLE TO ME – Asset Managers (as stated above) have a large number of assets under management and do not respond well to multiple and/or daily queries.
 Continued multiple and/or daily queries slow down the process for everyone involved (and for other agents and purchasers you have never met in other states).
 Please be considerate, we are all working towards the common goal of closing on the subject property.
 IF YOU HAVE NOT HEARD FROM ME IT IS BECAUSE I HAVE NO UPDATE TO GIVE YOU OR YOUR PURCHASER.